-With an ambience that blends with its lush natural surroundings, the eco friendly Ratwa Resort offers complete relaxation and rejuvenation to travelers and a chance to be one with nature.
-Some of the best facilities offered here include spacious rooms with ensuite bathrooms, large dining hall, quick room service, and the option of staying in different types of rooms like cottages and dormitories (for large groups), all of which make this property one of the best Bhimashankar Wildlife Sanctuary resorts.
+With an ambience that blends with its lush natural surroundings, the eco-friendly Ratwa Resort offers complete relaxation and rejuvenation to travellers and a chance to be one with nature.
+Some of the best facilities offered here include spacious rooms with ensuite bathrooms, a large dining hall, quick room service, and the option of staying in different types of rooms like cottages and dormitories (for large groups), all of which make this property one of the best Bhimashankar Wildlife Sanctuary resorts.

 Location: Mhatarbawadi Nigdale, Bhimashankar 410509

 Prices starting from: INR 1,867/- per night per person

 Most of the restaurants and diners near Bhimashankar are located inside the hotels and resorts around it and offer sumptuous vegetarian and non-vegetarian cuisines to travellers.
 Listed below is one pure vegetarian and one non-vegetarian restaurant, the best ones around the forest reserve.

 Apart from being a comfortable resort in Bhimashankar, this place is also famous for its restaurant serving lip-smacking cuisine to travellers and passers-by.
 While Besan and Bhakri happen to be the best dishes served at the pure-vegetarian restaurant of this resort, you can enjoy ‘thalis’ of a multitude of dishes customised as per your requirements.